 Deontology is also known as “duty-based ethics”.
 This ideology states that the correct course of action is dependent on what your duties and obligations are.
 It means that the morality of an action is based on whether you followed the rules, rather than what the consequence of following them was.

 This is in direct contrast with consequentialism.

 Example: If your terminally ill patient asks if they’ll be ok after a surgery they’re unlikely to survive, a deontological approach would suggest you don’t lie to comfort them.
 That’s because according to this concept, lying isn’t morally acceptable because it’s our obligation not to lie – no matter the consequences.

 Generally speaking, consequentialism may be the most relevant guide to thinking about the broad aims of healthcare – and deontology-based guidance is the one most commonly seen in Medicine.

 One of the best ways to develop your understanding of medical ethics is to practice analysing situations using ethical frameworks and ideologies.
 You can do this on your own, with a teacher, or with a fellow Medical School applicant who could give you their perspective and share ideas.
 Try to compare the outcomes given by different frameworks and consider the implications of this.

 Make sure you stay up-to-date with the latest health news – and see how these ethical frameworks apply to what’s currently in the news.

-When you answer ethics questions you don’t have to list each of the four principles of ethics and outlining these concepts – instead, pick a couple that are really relevant to show the interviewer that you’re aware of the medical ethics in general.
+When you answer ethics questions, you don’t have to list each of the four principles of ethics and outline these concepts – instead, pick a couple that are really relevant to show the interviewer that you’re aware of medical ethics in general.

 Loading More Content